OpenModelica/OMSimulator/doc/UsersGuide/source/api/setElementGeometry.rst

 setElementGeometry
 ------------------

-Set geometry information to a given component (i.e. model or sub-model).
+Set geometry information to a given component.
 #END#

 #LUA#